 Select all the themes you want to update and click on Update Themes to complete the bulk update process …

-WordPress will automatically update all of your selected themes …
+WordPress automatically updates all of the selected themes …

 Congratulations!
-Now you know how to update your themes from your dashboard.
+Now you know how to upgrade your theme from your dashboard.